 What do people get when they call a coffee retailer, confused, and ask for a good blend, something to introduce them to the world of specialty coffee?

-We called, and this February’s Coffee Reviews describe what we got: thirteen interesting and rather different blends from thirteen roaster-retailers.
+We called, and this February’s coffee reviews describe what we got: a dozen interesting and rather different blends from twelve roaster-retailers.
 In all cases, the blend we tasted was the one recommended by the person who took the order.

 Throughout my twenty-five years of coffee writing I have preached a sort of relative relativity when it comes to taste in coffee.
 I’ve argued that good and bad are relative, but not absolutely relative.
 They are relative to category.